 • Enjoy guided architectural tours and visits to Vienna’s leading art museums

-expert on the art and architecture of Belgium
+expert on the art and architecture of the nineteenth and early twentieth centuries

 Depart London Heathrow 1220 on British Airways, arriving Vienna 1525.
 Transfer to Hotel Mailberger Hof for four nights.
 Introductory lecture.